diarmidmackenzie/tetris-engine/README.md

     - 4/6 for yaw
     - 7/9 for roll
     - 5/8 for pitch.
 - The example games also support movement in VR using WASD or cursor keys, and gaze control using the mouse.
-But this is just standard A-Frame stuff, nothing to do with tetris-engine.
+But this is just standard A-Frame stuff, nothing to do with blocks-engine.

 On a VR 6DoF controller, the controls are the same for 2D and 3D games, and again customizable (see below).
 The example games use: